 Check out our video tutorials for Send link and Receive files sharing options.

-Note: You can also choose automatic password protection for your download and upload links.
-Do to that open the Account Menu, click on Preferences and select Security in the menu on the left.
+Note: To enhance security even further, you can also choose automatic password protection for your download and upload links.
+To do that, open the Account Menu, click on Preferences and select Security in the menu on the left.
 Check the checkbox next to Automatically set password when created to automatically protect your links with a password or decide that all files sent and received need mandatory password protection by checking the Mandatory password protection checkbox.
 You can, of course, also select both.

 Check out our answer regarding link sharing here.

 Koofr does not yet offer client-side encryption out of the box, but we have added our API to rclone.
 Rclone brings transparent, open-source client-side encryption which you can use with Koofr and is a Koofr recommended solution for client-side encryption.